Supplements that support breast health

 - Case study #1, Joan was a 63-years-old English teacher and was diagnosed with breast cancer in 1989.
 She declined conventional treatment and began taking 50 mg of Lugol’s Iodine Solution per day.
 Six weeks later, a PET scan revealed that “all of the existing tumors were disintegrating.”

 - Case study # 2, Delores was 73 when she was diagnosed with breast cancer in 2003.
 She declined to have conventional treatments of radiation and chemotherapy, and instead took 50 mg of Lugol’s Solution daily.
 A follow-up ultrasound of the breast 18 months later showed that the malignancies continued to diminish in size.
 Two years later, a follow up mammogram and ultrasound failed to show any abnormalities and were read as normal by the radiologist.

 - Case study #3, Joyce was 52 when she was diagnosed with breast cancer and started taking 50 mg of Lugol’s Iodine Solution per day.
 Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continued to show decreasing of the tumor size, with no progression of disease.

 - Read more about iodine and breast cancer.

 - Read more about the thyroid, iodine and breast cancer from the National Institute of Health

 Vitamin D3-being out in the sun for at least 25 minutes per day of mid-day sun without sunscreen (as sunscreen blocks the body’s production of vitamin D and 95% of them contain harmful chemicals that are absorbed through the skin and causing toxicity).
 Have your vitamin D levels checked and then supplement to bring yourself to a minimal level of 45 ng/dl, this requires at least 4,000 IU a day of vitamin D3.
 Many alternative doctors suggest the optimal range to be around 60-75 ng/dl.
-Use vitamin D3 supplements, sunlight, or other light therapy so your body can synthesize its own Vit D3.
-When purchasing supplments, look for the addition of K2 in the vitamin D3 formula.
+Use vitamin D3 supplements, sunlight, or other light therapy so your body can synthesize its own.
+When purchasing supplement, look a combination of K2 and D3 formula.
 How to get your vitamin D level tested to reach optimal levels